nomaanhusain/thymio-project/guide_running _vicon.md

 1. First follow all the steps from the fastDDS guide

-2. Go to the folder of the vicon receiver (https://github.com/einstein07/ros2-vicon-receiver/tree/humble)
+2. Go to the folder of the vicon receiver (that was cloned from https://github.com/einstein07/ros2-vicon-receiver/tree/humble)

 3. Make sure ros2 is sourced, then source vicon_receiver/install/setup.bash

 4. Go to the Vicon PC and do a ipconfig to ge the ip of the vicon pc

 5. In the launch file here /home/nomaan/ros2-vicon-receiver/vicon_receiver/launch/client.launch.py replace the *ip* with the ip of the vicon pc

+6. source ~/ros2_ws/setup-ros2-discovery.sh before launching the launch file as that will make sure this is visible to everyone around.

 6. Go back to the ros2-vicon-receiver folder and launch the launch file: ros2 launch vicon_receiver client.launch.py